Blog

 5. Define Administrative Processes

 Since an event has a large number of elements that are constantly changing and many people are involved in planning the event, you need to be able to manage the event plan and make it easily accessible to everyone so that information is not lost.
 It is therefore helpful to use appropriate software.
-For Merlin Project you will find suitable project templates for example for planning a product roadshow or a wedding.
+For Merlin Project you will find suitable project templates for example for planning a product roadshow, a wedding or an open house event..

 6. Identify Possible Sponsors